Skip to main content

 MENU

-75th Anniversary of the End of WWII
+Celebrating the 80th Anniversary of the End of WWII

 View the Gallery on Google Street View 360° - page opens in a new window.

-World War Two
+More About World War II

-During World War Two, Long Island was a crucial center of military aircraft production.
+During World War II, Long Island was a crucial center of military aircraft production.
 These aircraft, produced in huge numbers for the Army, Navy, and foreign governments, were of superior quality and had a major impact on the course of the war in all theatres.
 Local residents provided the manpower necessary for this massive production, and women and minorities were integrated into the workforce in large numbers for the first time.
 The war also had an impact on Long Island in terms of a large military presence, civilian defense, and the conditions the war imposed at home.

 From 1942 to 1945, while men fought on the battlefronts of WWII, over 18 million American women filled civilian and military positions created as the country shifted to wartime.
 During WWII, most of Grumman’s 25,000 employees, half of them women, worked tirelessly in aircraft factories and shipyards, producing much-needed fighters, bombers, and battleships.
 The WASP (Women Airforce Service Pilots) were the first American women to fly military aircraft for the US Army Air Force on the US homefront.